 Mistry joined Pacific Gas and Electric Company in 1994 and has held positions of increasing responsibility in the Finance and Regulation organizations at both the Utility and PG&E Corporation.
 He has served as vice president and controller of Pacific Gas and Electric Company; as vice president, Regulation and Rates; as vice president, Internal Audit and Compliance; and most recently as vice president and chief risk and audit officer.
 Prior to his arrival at Pacific Gas and Electric Company, Mistry was a senior manager at KPMG.

 He holds a Bachelor of Commerce degree in accounting and financial management from Bombay University, a Master of Business Administration from Texas Christian University and a Master of Science degree in taxation from Golden Gate University.
 Mistry sits on the board of directors of First Graduate and is registered as a certified public accountant in the state of California.

 Tim Fitzpatrick is vice president of Corporate Relations and chief communications officer of Pacific Gas and Electric Company.
-He oversees PG&E’s internal and external communications, brand strategy and advertising.
+He has responsibility for the company’s internal and external communications and solutions marketing.

 Before joining PG&E in 2013, Fitzpatrick served as chief communications officer for NextEra Energy, Inc., and as vice president of Marketing and Communications for its electric utility subsidiary, Florida Power & Light Company.